 The R-3 Old Town Residential zoning district abuts the Town Center on four sides and encompasses the preeminent historic structures in the Town.
-Nearly 70 percent of the structures are two-story residences built before 1925.
+According to the 2010 Census, nearly 70 percent of the structures are two-story residences built before 1925.
 The purpose of the R-3 District regulations is to maintain the existing architectural character of this residential neighborhood, allow appropriate infill and redevelopment that reflects the district's site development and architectural characteristics, and encourage the preservation of landmark structures.

 District regulations limit permitted uses to detached single-family residential and customary accessory uses.
-Converting residential buildings not specifically designed and intended as multi-family is prohibited.
+Converting residential buildings not specifically designed and intended as multifamily is prohibited.
 Because of the historical importance of these neighborhoods, strict appearance and development standards apply to infill and redevelopment projects.